reem-shaikh/70DaysOfCode/README.md

 ## 16-11 assignment
 **Dropdown**
--i created a page with dropdown, and added some css animation, when hovered over text it gets highlighted, added video with controls in the bg
+I created a page with dropdown, and added some css animation, when hovered over text it gets highlighted, added video with controls in the bg
 >https://reem-shaikh.github.io/Geekster-/main/16-11/16-11assignment/dropdown.html

 **Table styling on wiki clone**